chrissantamaria/lous-list-parser/README.md

 Sample response:
 ```
 {
-    "APMA1090": {
+    "STS1499": {
         "sections": [
             {
-                "ClassNumber": "15901",
+                "ClassNumber": "16388",
-                "Mnemonic": "APMA",
+                "Mnemonic": "STS",
-                "Number": "1090",
+                "Number": "1499",
                 "Section": "001",
                 "Type": "Lecture",
-                "Units": "4",
+                "Units": "3",
-                "Instructor(s)": "Bernard Fulgham",
+                "Instructor(s)": "Catherine Baritaud",
-                "Days": "MoWeFr 10:00AM - 10:50AM",
+                "Days": "We 3:30PM - 6:00PM",
-                "Room": "Thornton Hall D223",
-                "Title": "Single Variable Calculus I",
+                "Room": "Materials Science Bldg 171",
+                "Title": "Introduction to Technical Communications for Non-Native Speakers",
                 "Topic": "",
                 "Status": "Open",
                 "Enrollment": "0",
-                "EnrollmentLimit": "41",
+                "EnrollmentLimit": "20",
                 "Waitlist": "0",
                 "CombinedWith": "",
-                "Description": "The concepts of differential and integral calculus are developed and applied to the elementary functions of a single variable.
-Limits, rates of change, derivatives, and integrals.
-Applications are made to problems in analytic geometry and elementary physics.
-For students with no exposure to high school calculus."
+                "Description": "Instruction in communication for students whose first language is not English.
+Specialized instruction in academic/content area communication as well as personal expression in a variety of settings will enable students to complete academic programs in a more efficient and timely manner.
+After completion of this course, students must complete STS 1500 by the end of  their first year of residency in SEAS.
+May be counted as an unrestricted elective."
+            }
+        ],
+        "averageGPA": 3.37,
+        "professors": "Catherine Baritaud"
     },
+    "STS1500": {
+        "sections": [
             {
-                "ClassNumber": "16632",
+                "ClassNumber": "16036",
-                "Mnemonic": "APMA",
+                "Mnemonic": "STS",
-                "Number": "1090",
+                "Number": "1500",
                 ...
-            }
-            ...
-        ]
             },
-    "APMA1110": {
-        "sections": [
             {
-                "ClassNumber": "15450",
+                "ClassNumber": "16084",
-                "Mnemonic": "APMA",
+                "Mnemonic": "STS",
-                "Number": "1110",
+                "Number": "1500",
                 ...
-            }
+            },
             ...
-        ]
+        ],
+        "averageGPA": 3.35333333333333,
+        "professors": "Benjamin Laugelli, Toluwalogo Odumosu, W Carlson, Matthew Henderson, Peter Westin"
     },
     ...
 }